-Temporary Resident Card.
+Temporary Resident Card

 Residency questions and classification can be appealed by writing to the Director of Admissions, Records and Assessment.
+(Board Policy 5015; Education code 68040 et seq., 76140; Title 5, Sections 5400 et seq.)

 AB 540

 Assembly Bill 540 (January 1, 2002) allows exemption from nonresident tuition in some circumstances.
 This law does not grant residency.
 Instead, it only exempts nonresident students from paying nonresident tuition.